 Cooking over fire adds a smoky flavor that you just can’t emulate with an electric stove, no matter how much liquid smoke you add.
-So what is the benefit of cooking with a chiminea compared to a barbecue, you ask?
+So, what is the benefit of cooking with a chiminea compared to a barbecue, you ask?

 Chimineas are warm and inviting.
 Their soft curves welcome you to sit around them.
 They have the advantage of providing warmth and acting as a fireplace as well as a cooking appliance.

 Chimineas are friendlier to the environment, as they do not require pollutants or electricity.
 Chimineas do require maintenance from time to time, but are easier to clean.

 Chimineas are designed to contain the small flames and redirect smoke up through the chimney, while barbecue flames can get out of control quite easily, and send smoke everywhere.

 Here’s a video showing what could happen with a BBQ, if you’re not careful!

 This is due to the fact that chimineas are not propane powered, and the fact that the chimney of a chiminea mitigates the fire and the smoke, and so you don’t have to worry about things like billowing smoke and balls of flame.
-Hooray!

 We like to think that the experience of cooking with a chiminea is a much more natural experience, when compared to a BBQ.

 Have a look at this guy cooking with his cast iron chiminea and tell us you don’t want to try something similar!
 Nothing like preparing some home cooked food, and and enjoying the crackling fire, whether its just you or you and your crew.

-When cooking food it’s important to just use wood that does not give off resin, and to not use fire accelerants.
+When cooking food, it’s important to just use wood that does not give off resin, and to not use fire accelerants.
 These are poisonous and can cause explosions.